bjornedstrom/fall-from-grace/README.md

 Judge, jury and executioner specifically designed to gracefully terminate non-service processes (web browsers, media players...) leaking memory.
 Can easily be adapted for other triggers.

-It is written because I have not had great success with the standard unix facilities, such as setting resource limits.
+It is written because I have not had great success with the standard unix facilities, such as setting resource limits, or tweaking the OOM killer (see my other project [oomtools](https://github.com/bjornedstrom/oomtools))

 # Install & Run